LeaVerou/lea.verou.me/blog/drafts/user-effort/spillover.md

 the default that would be best for users (`true`) is also the slowest, but making `false` the default would mean that registered properties behave differently from native properties by default.
 Instead, it was decided to not have a default, and make the descriptor mandatory.

+### In defense of magic

+The examples above are the straightforward kind of inference: when you can infer user intent with 100% certainty.
+Usually, buy-in for these is easy, all it takes is prioritization — getting the resources to implement it.

+It starts getting murky when you _can_ predict user intent with a high degree of confidence, but not with certainty.
+Then, you’re faced with three options, with different tradeoffs:
+1. **Escapable magic**: Infer as an overridable default, so that there is an escape hatch for when the interface guesses wrong.
+The ideal visibility and discoverability of the escape hatch depend on your confidence: the less likely the override is to be needed, the more hidden it can be.
+1. **Inescapable magic**: Infer with no way out.
+Use cases in the minority are simply ruled out of scope for now.
+2. **No magic**: everything is explicit and everyone needs to expend additional effort to provide the input.

+I have seen many engineers argue for explicit input parameters even for things where we can predict user intent with a very high degree of confidence, because if we’re not sure it’s "magic" and _everyone knows that magic is _bad_.
+I beg to differ.

+From a user perspective _Escapable magic_ is the best of both worlds: simple things require less work for the majority, but complex things are possible through the override.
+However, _Escapable magic_ comes at the cost of additional design, implementation, and documentation work, and thus it’s a tougher sell.
+When resources are constrained, it often boils down to _Inescapable magic_ vs _No magic_, at least in the short term.
+Improve user experience for the majority at the expense of leaving the minority out in the cold, or shoot for the lowest common denominator?
+There is no right answer, and a lot depends on your degree of confidence.
+If the interface guesses wrong 1% of the time, it may be acceptable to rule that 1% out of scope.
+But if it's more like 20%, Option 2 is probably not a good idea.

+_Inescapable magic_ is where most people’s hatred of "magic" comes from.
+When "magic" is well designed and escapable, it can produce delightful user experiences that feel like a breeze.
+Users rarely have to override the inference, and when they do, it’s straightforward how to do so.
+We don’t even realize how poor user interfaces would be if everything truly was explicit.

+What most people refer to when they hate on "magic", is interfaces that attempted to infer user intent poorly, *and* provided no way to override the inference.
+This is a recipe for frustration!
+**Bad magic is far worse than no magic.**